hannibal002/SkyHanni/FEATURES.md

 - Hide the damage, ability damage and defence orbs that spawn when the healer is killing mobs.
 - Hide the golden fairy that follows the healer in dungeon.
 - Catacombs class level color in party finder inventory.
+- Visual highlight chests that have not yet been opened in the Croesus inventory.

 ## Inventory
 - Not Clickable Items: Mark items gray in your inventory when they are not supposed to be moved in certain GUIs (in NPC sell inventories, ender chests and backpacks, salvaging in the dungeon hub, player trade, bazaar, action house, accessory bag, sack of sacks, fishing bag, potion bag, chests on the private island, attribute fusion and equipment GUI)